Cave Canem Poetry Prize

 Established in 1999, this first-book award is dedicated to the discovery of exceptional manuscripts by African American poets.
 The participation of distinguished judges and prominent literary presses has made this prize highly competitive.

-The deadline for submitting to the 2013 competition has passed.
-The winner of this year's competition will be announced in December 2013.
+The deadline for submitting to the 2014 competition is March 17, 2014 at 11:59 pm.
+The winner of this year's competition will be announced in October 2014.
+Guidelines for on-line submission.